microsoft/playwright/docs/src/test-fixtures-js.md

 ### With fixtures

 Fixtures have a number of advantages over before/after hooks:
 - Fixtures **encapsulate** setup and teardown in the same place so it is easier to write.
+So if you have an after hook that tears down what was created in a before hook, consider turning them into a fixture.
 - Fixtures are **reusable** between test files - you can define them once and use in all your tests.
 That's how Playwright's built-in `page` fixture works.
+So if you have a helper function that is used in multiple tests, consider turning it into a fixture.
 - Fixtures are **on-demand** - you can define as many fixtures as you'd like, and Playwright Test will setup only the ones needed by your test and nothing else.
 - Fixtures are **composable** - they can depend on each other to provide complex behaviors.
 - Fixtures are **flexible**.
 Tests can use any combinations of the fixtures to tailor precise environment they need, without affecting other tests.